jacqhuang/3DShapes/README.md

 # 3DShapes
-Renders a cone and cylinder while using Phong illumination techniques to change materials.
+Renders a cone and cylinder using triangluation data structure.
+Utilizes Phong illumination techniques to change materials.
 Ability to toggle lighting and change animation via axis of rotation.

 # Showcase Imagees